 There are only a handful of questions (at the beginning and end) that are compulsory (just the usual demographics and privacy permissions).
 Beyond that, the sections cover the following:

 Find out more and complete the survey at proofreading2020.

 Don't forget, the closing date is 30 June 2018.

 * If a client does ask for BS symbols, I recommend downloading Louise’s free stamps for use on PDFs – they will save you a lot of time and help you deliver a neat and clear proof.

-Melanie Thompson is an Advanced Professional Member of SfEP and an SfEP tutor.
+Melanie Thompson is an Advanced Professional Member of the Chartered Institute of Editing and Proofreading (CIEP) and a CIEP tutor.